-- Never admit fault — When you are talking to the investigating officers, always answer honestly but never expose information you are unsure about.
+- Never admit fault — When talking to the investigating officers, always answer honestly but never expose information you are unsure about.
 For example, if they ask you about injuries, say you are “not sure” rather than “no” if you do not know if you are injured.
 If the at-fault driver’s insurance company reaches out to you, do not sign anything or agree to recorded statements until you have spoken to an accident attorney.

 - Take photographs — In RV accidents, pictures are worth 1,000 words (and many more dollars).
 Photos maintain an accurate record of the accident scene immediately after the wreck.
 Include pictures of vehicle damage, your injuries, the injuries of others in your party, and an overall shot of the accident scene.

 - Talk to an RV accident lawyer — You may not need to talk to a lawyer at the accident scene; however, it is a vital step you should take soon afterward.
 An RV accident lawyer can help you with your insurance claims, examine your case, and assist you with a plan of action.
 They know what it takes to help you get full compensation for your injuries.